 Gabrielle Deeny

-Following that, I directed my first funded documentary for the BBC 2-minute Masterpiece in 2018.
+After college as I began to work in factual TV, I directed my first funded documentary for the BBC 2-minute Masterpiece in 2018.
 The piece, entitled “And You Asked Me”, tells the real story of a couple who met in the dance halls of 1960s Belfast.